Sonic the Hedgehog (2013 game)

 - Also found in the Level Select menu is an items option.
 You can choose S1, S2, S1+S3, or S2+S3.
 Options with S1 will result in S1 style monitors, a S1 style shield, and S1 style invincibility.
 Options with S2 will result in S2 style monitors, a S2 style shield, and S2 style invincibility.
 Options with S3 will result in blue shields being replaced entirely with Elemental Shields and Sonic gaining the Insta-Shield move.

 - Extra monitors can be found in Debug Mode, including the old S monitor, which grants 50 rings and an instant Super form.
 Also found is a switch monitor, which switches the S1 Blue Shield with the S2 Blue Shield.
 Another one is what looks to be a Spike Monitor of some kind.
 Hitting it switches the "Spike bug" from the original version of Sonic 1 on or off.
-Finally there is what looks to be an Emerald Monitor.
-Plays the sparkle sound from Sonic 2 for Super Sonic.
-Assumed to toggle the maximum Emerald count.
+Finally there is what looks to be an Emerald Monitor, which plays the sparkle sound from Sonic 2 for Super Sonic and is assumed to toggle the maximum Emerald count.

 - The Spin Dash option also alternates the spike damage behavior of the game.
 With Spin Dash on, the 'spike bug' will not appear, and you will be invulnerable for a limited time when you fall in a pit of spikes.
 With Spin Dash off, the 'spike bug' will appear, with you dying immediately when you fall in a pit of spikes.